jamxu88/jamxu88/README.md

 ### Heyo <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">
-#### I'm James, a 17 year old full-stack web developer from the DC area.
+#### I'm James, a full-stack web developer from the DC area.
 I freelance develop for multiple companies and clients.
 I would describe myself as a proficient web developer, with skills in Javascript/Nodejs and their libraries, HTML/CSS, as well as familiarity with Python.
 I'm always constantly learning and trying to expand my knowledge, as well as searching for opportunities to do so.
 Right now, I'm focusing on being a full-time student.

 ## Links 📡
 [My website](https://jamesxu.dev/)